CDCgov/trusted-intermediary/mock_credentials/README.md

 ## Credentials

+### `report-stream-valid-token.jwt`

+This is a JWT for the report-stream organization that is valid and should not expire in the near future.
+It is used for testing.

 ### `report-stream-expired-token.jwt`

-This is a JWT that has expired and used for testing.
+This is a JWT for the report-stream organization that has expired and used for testing.